czukowski/fusionscript-stubs/README.md

 About versioning
 ----------------

-The stubs package major and minor version numbers (eg. 18.1) indicate compatibility with the corresponding DaVinci Resolve version and is based on the documentaton (scripting README.txt) shipped with that version.
+The stubs package major and minor version numbers (eg. 18.5) indicate compatibility with the corresponding DaVinci Resolve version and is based on the documentaton (scripting README.txt) shipped with that version.
 The patch version number is incremental and does not correspond to DaVinci Resolve releases.

-The current stubs are based on the documentation marked as "Updated as of 22 Nov 2022".
+The current stubs are based on the documentation marked as "Updated as of 26 May 2023".